PX4/PX4-user_guide/en/flight_modes/follow_me.md

 <a id="FLW_TGT_ALT_M"></a>[FLW_TGT_ALT_M](../advanced_config/parameter_reference.md#FLW_TGT_ALT_M) | Altitude control mode. <br>- `0` = 2D Tracking (Altitude Fixed) <br>- `1` = 2D Tracking + Terrain Following <br>- `2` = 3D Tracking of the target's GPS altitude
 <a id="FLW_TGT_MAX_VEL"></a>[FLW_TGT_MAX_VEL](../advanced_config/parameter_reference.md#FLW_TGT_MAX_VEL) | [m/s] Maximum relative velocity for orbital motion around the target.<br>- 10 m/s has proven to be a sweet spot for aggressiveness vs smoothness.<br>- Setting it to higher value means the orbit trajectory around the target will move faster, but if the drone is physically not capable of achieving that speed, it leads to an aggressive behavior.
 <a id="FLW_TGT_RS"></a>[FLW_TGT_RS](../advanced_config/parameter_reference.md#FLW_TGT_RS) | Dynamic filtering algorithm responsiveness that filters incoming target location.<br>- `0.0` = Very sensitive to movements and noisy estimates of position, velocity and acceleration.<br>- `1.0` = Very stable but not responsive filter

+### Tips on improving the behavior of Follow Me
+1. Set the [follow distance](#NAV_FT_DST) to minimum 8 meters, but preferably longer than 12 meters.

+There is an inherent position bias (3 ~ 5 meters) between the target and the drone's GPS sensor.
+Which makes the drone follow a 'ghost target' that is certain distance away from you.
+You will notice this significantly if you set the follow distance to 1 ~ 2 meters.
+Therefore, it is preferred to set the distance long enough so that the GPS bias won't be so significant.

+2. If the drone is moving around you in an arc too slow, increase the [maximum tangential velocity](#FLW_TGT_MAX_VEL) setting.

+By experimenting, it showed that around `5 m/s` achieves a relaxed, slow movement around the target and around `10 m/s` achieves a more dynamic movement around the target.

 ## Known Issues